troxel/TMC_UART/README.rst

 tmc_uart
 ========

-A python package to talk via the uart to TMC motion controllers.
-This package includes register address for specicially for TMC5160 as specified here:
+A python package to read/write to registers to TMC motion controllers via the uart.
+This package includes register addresses for the TMC5160 as specified here:

 https://www.trinamic.com/fileadmin/assets/Products/ICs_Documents/TMC5160A_Datasheet_Rev1.14.pdf

-Other TMC controllers could be adapted by providing an include file with its specific register addresses.
+Other TMC controllers could be adapted by providing the register include file with its specific register addresses.

+There are some test scripts in the ./bin directory.
+Tested on both Windows and Raspberry PI with a USB/RS485 adapter to a custom board with a TMC5160 chip with uart pins broken out.

+There are two read functions. read_int() and read_reg().
+The first returns a 32 bit value and second returns a 4 byte object.

 Synopsis